splunk/security_content_docs/_posts/2020-01-28-silentcleanup_uac_bypass.md

 | 63.0 | 70 | 90 | Suspicious modification of registry $registry_path$ with possible payload path $registry_value_name$ in $dest$ |

-> :information_source:
-> The Risk Score is calculated by the following formula: Risk Score = (Impact * Confidence/100).
-Initial Confidence and Impact is set by the analytic author.

 #### Reference